p0stw3b/programming-25/data/ru/part-2/3-combining-conditions.md

 <sample-output>

-1-я буква: x
+1st letter: x
-2-я буква: c
+2nd letter: c
-3-я буква: p
+3rd letter: p
-Буква в середине это p
+The letter in the middle is p

 </sample-output>

 <sample-output>

-1-я буква: C
+1st letter: C
-2-я буква: B
+2nd letter: B
-3-я буква: A
+3rd letter: A
-Буква в середине это B
+The letter in the middle is B

 </sample-output>